The Muggs: The Muggs (2005–2007)

-On With the Show (2008-2009)
+On With the Show (2008–2009)

 On May 9, 2008, the band released On With the Show, their second CD.
 The album received an 8/10 article from Classic Rock Magazine.
 The band then opened for a variety of rock bands including Mountain, Robin Trower, Cactus, Savoy Brown, Ten Years After, Glenn Hughes of Deep Purple/Black Sabbath, Johnny Lang, Candlebox, North Mississippi Allstars, the Verve Pipe, Electric Six, and the Detroit Cobras.
 In October 2009, Matt Rost stepped down as drummer of The Muggs.
 Todd Glass, one of the most sought after drummers in Detroit replaced Rost.

-Born Ugly/ Full Tilt (2010-present)
+Born Ugly and Full Tilt (2010–present)

 In late 2010, the band, now with Glass on drums, entered the studio to begin recording their third CD, entitled Born Ugly.
 The official release date was April 29, 2011.
-The band also recorded a live show at Cadieux Cafe in Detroit, MI. in late October 2012 which they released on April 26, 2013 entitled Full Tilt: Live At Cadieux Cafe At the 2013 Detroit Music Awards, the Muggs won once again for 'Outstanding Rock Artist/Group' & 'Outstanding Rock/Pop Instrumentalist' for the Fender Rhodes bassist, Tonymuggs.
+The band also recorded a live show at Cadieux Cafe in Detroit in late October 2012, which they released on April 26, 2013 entitled Full Tilt: Live At Cadieux Cafe At the 2013 Detroit Music Awards, the Muggs won once again for 'Outstanding Rock Artist/Group' & 'Outstanding Rock/Pop Instrumentalist' for the Fender Rhodes bassist, Tonymuggs.
 They now have 4 tours of Europe under their belts as well as being on a host of internet stations including Pandora and Spotify.
 They are also on all AMI/Rowe internet jukeboxes across the U.S.